Campbell's: Recent history

-In July 2011, Campbell's Soup decided to once again sell its product in the UK after being absent since 2008.
+In July 2011, Campbell's Soup decided to once again sell its product in the UK.
 Symingtons began manufacturing the brand under license.
-The new line-up comprised twelve cup soups, five simmer soups designed to be cooked in a pot of water, four savoury rice lines, and four savory pasta and sauce packets.
-The new range were not sold in cans, but instead in packets and boxes.
+The new lineup consisted of twelve cup soups, five simmer soups designed to be cooked in a pot of water, four savory rice lines as well as four savory pasta and sauce packets.
+The items were not sold in cans but instead in packets and boxes.
 Later in 2011, the canned varieties also returned to supermarket shelves with refreshed labels and new lines.

-In 2012, Campbell announced plans to buy Bolthouse Farms, a maker of juices, salad dressings and baby carrots, for $1.55 billion.
-Analysts saw this as an attempt to reach younger, more affluent consumers.
+In 2012, Campbell announced plans to buy Bolthouse Farms, a maker of juices, salad dressings, and baby carrots, for $1.55 billion.
+Analysts said it was an attempt to reach younger, more affluent consumers.

-From 2012, Campbell Soup has been focused on updating their image and digital marketing to increase visibility among younger generations.
+Since 2012, Campbell Soup has been focused on updating their image and digital marketing to increase visibility among younger generations.

 In June 2013, Campbell acquired the Danish multinational baked goods company Kelsen Group for an undisclosed amount.
 Kelsen has an 85-country distribution network and is seen as providing Campbell with opportunities for international expansion, particularly into China and other Asian markets.

 In June 2015, Campbell Soup acquired salsa maker Garden Fresh Gourmet for $231 million as it looked to expand into the fresh and organic packaged foods business.

+In January 2016, Campbell's announced that it would source 100% cage-free eggs by 2025.

 In December 2017, Campbell's completed the acquisition of Pacific Foods of Oregon, LLC for $700 million and announced the agreement to acquire the snack company Snyder's-Lance for $4.87 billion in cash.
 The latter deal is the largest in the company's history.